-In the absence of linkage, our finding that the pass-through of payroll taxes at the individual level aligns with their statutory incidence proves challenging to justify within standard models of competitive labor markets.
+In the absence of linkage, our finding that the pass-through of payroll taxes at the individual level aligns with their statutory incidence proves challenging to justify with standard models of competitive labor markets.
 Indeed, in such models, our pass-through estimates would imply implausibly low elasticities of substitution between treated and control workers.
-Instead, the modest individual-level pass-through observed in the case of employer payroll tax reforms lacking tax-benefit linkage appears more consistent with collective wage bargaining models, where intra-firm fairness norms are influenced by statutory incidence.
+Instead, the modest individual-level pass-through observed in the case of employer payroll tax reforms lacking tax-benefit linkage appears more consistent with collective wage bargaining models, where intra-firm fairness norms are influenced by statutory incidence (Saez et al., 2019).
 Alternative explanations for these results, such as the flypaper effect (Hines and Thaler, 1995), could be considered to rationalize these results, as could differences in the perception of employee and employer payroll taxes (Iturbe-Ormaetxe, 2015).
 Importantly, however, standard models do not exclude the possibility of payroll tax shifting to workers at the firm level, a scenario beyond the scope of our data but supported by recent evidence from Saez et al. (2019) in the Swedish context and Benzarti and Harju (2021) in Finland.
 Consistent with this interpretation, we find no evidence that payroll tax reforms without linkage affected the relative employment probabilities and job-to-job transitions of treated and control workers.

 Related literature.
 This paper is related to four strands of the literature.
 First, it provides a rationale for the apparently conflicting results from previous work on payroll tax incidence.
 To the best of our knowledge, the role of tax-benefit linkage has not been empirically investigated in this body of research, despite being the distinctive feature of payroll taxation.
-While several papers have found less than full pass-through of employer payroll taxes to workers (see references above), the proposed explanation has generally been that, depending on labor supply and demand elasticities, one could expect a wide range of pass-through estimates.
+Although several papers have found less than full pass-through of employer payroll taxes to workers (see references above), the proposed explanation has generally been that, depending on labor supply and demand elasticities, one could expect a wide range of pass-through estimates.
 We show that our empirical results are difficult to rationalize using this line of argument, whereas accounting for tax-benefit linkage can explain the disparities in pass-through estimates not only in France, but also in other countries.
 Second, our paper is directly related to the small literature examining the role of tax-benefit linkage in taxation design.
-This literature relied mostly on theoretical work (Feldstein and Liebman, 2002; Iturbe-Ormaetxe, 2015) but had limited empirical evidence to date.
-Closely related to our work, French et al. (2022) study the impact of tax-benefit linkage on labor supply, exploiting a pension reform in Poland that substantially strengthened the connection between pension contributions and pension benefits.
-The authors present compelling evidence that the introduction of a stronger contribution-benefit link positively affects labor supply.
+While this literature has primarily been theoretical (Feldstein and Liebman, 2002; Iturbe-Ormaetxe, 2015), empirical evidence has only begun to emerge in recent years.
+Closely related to our work, French et al. (2022) examine the impact of tax-benefit linkage on labor supply by analyzing a pension reform in Poland that substantially strengthened the connection between pension contributions and pension benefits.
+Their findings offer compelling evidence that the introduction of a stronger contribution-benefit link positively affects labor supply.
 Instead, our paper focuses on evaluating the effects of tax-benefit linkage on earnings.
-Third, our paper complements the literature on statutory incidence (e.g., Slemrod, 2008; Saez et al., 2012; Kopczuk et al., 2016; Hargaden and Roantree, 2019; Peydro et al., 2020; Fox et al., 2022) by providing another example in which statutory incidence is likely to matter, contrary to the tax-collection invariance prediction of the standard competitive framework.
+Third, our paper complements the literature on statutory incidence (e.g., Slemrod, 2008; Saez et al., 2012; Kopczuk et al., 2016; Hargaden and Roantree, 2019; Fox et al., 2022; Jiménez et al., 2024) by providing another example in which statutory incidence is likely to matter, contrary to the tax-collection invariance prediction of the standard competitive framework.
 Fourth, we contribute to the literature on the distributional effects of taxation.
 Many policy analyses of tax reforms assume full shifting of payroll taxes to workers without considering tax-benefit linkage (Carloni, 2021).
 Our results challenge this assumption, indicating that when contributions are not tied to future benefits, conclusions about the redistributive effects of payroll taxes may be erroneous (Bozio et al., 2023; Saez and Zucman, 2023).